 Austria: dominance of the tabloids

-In Austria the dominance of politically motivated advertising and financially strong major publishers leaves little space for new independent media.
-The result is a dominance of the tabloids, which makes for little diversity on the media market.
+The predominance of politically motivated advertising and financially strong publishing houses leaves little space for independent new media in Austria.
+The resulting dominance of the tabloids hinders diversity on the media market.

 The division of Belgium is an established fact - at least in the media.
 The French-speaking region, Wallonia, Dutch-speaking Flanders and the small German-speaking region each have their own media and media structures.
 Experts find it worrying that in none of the three regions is there much media coverage of other parts of the country.